gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.8.9 =
+* Only trigger specific actions when necessary to avoid the use of extra server resources
+* Make sure "ver" query string is stripped on request only for the front-end view; Avoid removing the license info from the database when resetting everything (unless the admin chooses to remove the license info too for a complete uninstall)
+* Updated the way temporary data is stored (from $_SESSION to WordPress transient) for more effective use of server resources

 = 1.2.8.8 =
 * Option to clean any license data after everything is reset in case the Pro version was used before on the same website
 * Removed "Opt In" option from the non-sensitive diagnostic tracking until it will get replaced with a smoother version